mahditavakoli1312/GOF/README.md

 # GOF
 In this repository we will implement GOF design patterns in Andfroid platform.

-for more practice you can using below repository and find used gof design pattern in this open source project :
+for more practice you can using below repository and find used gof design patterns in this open source project :

 https://github.com/mahditavakoli1312/finding_gof_patterns/tree/master